adam-p/yesterday-i-learned/random.md

 1. The word "manifest" originally meant a document that lists what's in a ship/vessel; now it is an (XML) document that lists what's in an EXE file or archive.
 1. To call Rolex a non-profit company is [accurate but misleading][reddit 32], for the company is marginally non-profit to avoid taxes.
 IKEA, in particular, exploits this so much that they are one of the world's worst tax avoiders.
 1. Dyslexia is genetic.
-1. ["Breakaway head" screws][youtube 8] are screws those heads go away after screwing in.
+1. ["Breakaway head" screws](https://youtube.com/watch?v=qbo5teyC0hU) are screws those heads go away after screwing in.
 They are used in prisons, public fixtures, and road signs.
 1. Cats eat baby poop to remove their scent trail, as well as lick the buttocks of their young to help them defecate.
 1. Because PhotoShop, printers, and scanners refuse to print/edit images with the Eurion Constellation on them, there is [a prank app][wildsparx] that adds it to an image you intend to "simple copy protect".
 1. [Soy sauce and wasabi are not meant to be used in sushi, unless they have already been added by the chef.][medium]
 (See article for 9 other points).
 They are also lunch items, meant to be consumed immediately, ordered piecewise, and served with sake while half of the piece is in the mouth.
-1. [Horseshoe theory][wikipedia 81] states that one extreme is just the same as the other extreme.
+1. [Horseshoe theory](https://en.wikipedia.org/wiki/Horseshoe_theory) states that one extreme is just the same as the other extreme.
 Extreme right wings are similar to extreme left wings.
 1. [Growth like weeds][reddit 33] does NOT refer to how fast marijuana grows.
 Marijuana takes the average time for a plant to mature and flower.
 1. [Oxygen candles][wikipedia 82] produce emergency oxygen.
 1. [Imprint the student newspaper is a play on words based on gosling imprinting][wikipedia 83]
 1. The [ten code list][everets] is used by public infrastructure to notify employees of emergencies without telling the public what exactly is happening.
 The most famous one is perhaps "10-4" (OK).
-1. [Unstable rotation][youtube 9]: objects favour rotational axes that are either lowest or highest in angular momentum, but not the axis in between.
+1. [Unstable rotation](https://youtube.com/watch?v=RWZFhambLDM): objects favour rotational axes that are either lowest or highest in angular momentum, but not the axis in between.
 1. [Ebola can reside in testicles for a very long time][reddit 34].
 1. The extra lace holes at the top of shoes are meant to construct [heel locks][youtube 10] that reduce blisters while running.
 1. [The last entry of copy and pasted lines tend to be wrong][intel].